archcoding-books/papers/distributed_system/raft/raft.md

 to them, but they are not considered for majorities).
 Once the new servers have caught up with the rest of the cluster, the reconfiguration can proceed as described above.

 The second issue is that the cluster leader may not be part of the new configuration.
-In this case, the leader steps down (returns to follower state) once it has committed the Cnewlog entry.
-This means that there will be a period of time (while it is committingCnew)whentheleaderisman- aging a cluster that does not include itself; it replicates log entries but does not count itself in majorities.
-The leader transition occurs whenCnewis committed because this is the first point when the new configuration can operate in- dependently (it will always be possible to choose a leader fromCnew).
+In this case, the leader steps down (returns to follower state) once it has committed the Cnew log entry.
+This means that there will be a period of time (while it is committing Cnew) when the leader is managing a cluster that does not include itself; it replicates log entries but does not count itself in majorities.
+The leader transition occurs when Cnew is committed because this is the first point when the new configuration can operate in- dependently (it will always be possible to choose a leader from Cnew).
 Before this point, it may be the case that only aserverfromColdcan be elected leader.

 The third issue is that removed servers (those not in Cnew)candisruptthecluster.Theseserverswillnotre- ceive heartbeats, so they will time out and start new elec-